- Category 1 - ICT Planning, Consultancy and Advisory Services

 Under the CUAICTS2021 Head Agreement the Contractor is the owner of the Intellectual Property Rights in New Material for the purposes of clause 23.2 of the General Conditions unless otherwise specified by the Customer in the Quote Form.

-This grants the Customer an irrevocable, perpetual, royalty-free, nonexclusive licence to exercise any or all of the rights of an owner of Intellectual Property Rights in the New Material during the remainder of the duration of the Intellectual Property Rights in that New Material.
+This grants the Customer an irrevocable, perpetual, royalty-free, nonexclusive license to exercise any or all of the rights of an owner of Intellectual Property Rights in the New Material during the remainder of the duration of the Intellectual Property Rights in that New Material.

 Refer to Applicable GCOC to view the Intellectual Property Rights clause in full.